 What kind of information will the insurance companies ask me or be interested in?

-- In the past two years, have you been admitted into the hospital for any reason?
+• In the past two years, have you been admitted to the hospital for any reason?

 What rate (or price) can I qualify for?

-When it comes time to helping someone who has been diagnosed with an Ulcer qualify or a traditional term or whole life insurance policy, folks will typically fall into one of two different categories.
-First will have those who have developed their Ulcer as a direct result of suffering from a H. pylori infection and then will have those who have developed their Ulcer due to prolonged exposure to aspirin and nonsteroidal anti-inflammatory drugs (NSIDs).
+When it comes time to help someone diagnosed with an Ulcer qualify for a traditional term or whole life insurance policy, folks typically fall into one of two categories.
+First, some have developed their Ulcer due to suffering from an H. pylori infection.
+Then, some have developed their Ulcer due to prolonged exposure to aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).

 For those…

-Who can attribute their Ulcers due to a H. pylori infection, what you’re going to find is that most life insurance companies aren’t going to be too concerned about your condition provided that you have had your condition taken care of responsibly!
+Who can attribute their Ulcers to an H. pylori infection?
+Most life insurance companies aren’t too concerned about your condition, provided you have taken care of it responsibly!

 Meaning that…

-Once you began feeling symptoms, you went to your primary care physician and had your condition properly treated right away and didn’t allow significant damage to occur.
-Individuals like these will likely find that their previous Ulcer diagnosis is not going to play a significant role in the outcome of one’s life insurance application, which is why folks like these will generally still considered eligible for a Preferred rate provided that they would otherwise be able to qualify.
+Once you began feeling symptoms, you went to your primary care physician, had your condition properly treated immediately, and didn’t allow significant damage to occur.
+Individuals like these will likely find that their previous Ulcer diagnosis will not play an important role in the outcome of their life insurance application, so folks like these will generally still be eligible for a Preferred rate provided that they would otherwise be able to qualify.

 As for the rest…

-Who has developed their Ulcer as a result of a prolonged exposure to aspirin and nonsteroidal anti-inflammatory drugs (NSIDs) medications, what you’re generally going to find is that the underlying pre-existing medical which warranted the use of these medications will be the primary factor determining the outcome of your life insurance application.
-And not the Ulcers which have developed as a result of these treatments.
+Those who have developed their ulcers as a result of prolonged exposure to aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) medications will generally find that the underlying pre-existing medical condition that warranted the use of these medications will be the primary factor determining the outcome of their life insurance application, not the Ulcers that have developed as a result of these treatments.

-In cases like these, we would recommend that you check out our Pre-Existing Medical Conditions page and see if we have an article focusing on the “other” pre-existing medical condition which is causing the development of your Ulcers.
+In cases like these, we recommend that you check out our Pre-Existing Medical Conditions page and see if we have an article focusing on the “other” pre-existing medical condition causing the development of your Ulcers.

 The good news is…